-When purchasing an RV, your customers are making a huge investment, beyond the initial purchase price, an investment that requires time, money, care and commitment.
+When purchasing an RV, your customers are making a huge investment, beyond the initial purchase price, an investment that requires time, money, care, and commitment.
 The RV lifestyle doesn’t always come easily or cheaply.
-There are many factors, and additional costs, to consider when buying an RV.
+There are many factors and additional costs to consider when buying an RV.
 Among those, learning how to drive such a mammoth vehicle, figuring out how and where to store it when it’s not in use, understanding what it takes to maintain your RV (inside and out) for peak performance, and recognizing necessary repairs to avoid costly problems on the road.
 You likely encourage your customers to commit to a regular, comprehensive maintenance schedule.
 So, what does this have to do with employees?

-Employees are a huge investment, beyond the initial job offer, an investment that requires time, money, care and commitment.
-And, there are many factors to consider as you hire dealership staff and manage your team for peak performance, such as job fit, culture fit, technical expertise, work ethic, salary requirements, commission, incentives, and training.
+Beyond the initial job offer, employees are a huge investment that requires time, money, care, and commitment.
+There are many factors to consider as you hire dealership staff and manage your team for peak performance, such as job fit, culture fit, technical expertise, work ethic, salary requirements, commission, incentives, and training.
 You also want to understand how they naturally perform.
 For example, do they boldly show initiative or shy away from conflict?
 Do they multitask with ease or stick to a predictable routine?
 Do they talk to everyone or prefer to work quietly on intricate tasks?
-After you find the perfect fit, we encourage you to commit to a regular, comprehensive employee maintenance plan, and learn how to spot problems early to avoid costly problems stemming from disengagement.
+After you find the perfect fit, we encourage you to commit to a regular, comprehensive employee maintenance plan and learn how to spot problems early to avoid costly problems stemming from disengagement.

-Staffing experts say that 33% of employees are actively engaged in what they are doing on a daily basis.
+Staffing experts say that 33% of employees are actively engaged in what they are doing daily.
 So, what are the other 67% doing exactly?
 Well, 17% are actively disengaged (that’s bad), and the other 50% are conditionally disengaged (that’s bad but fixable).
 That 50% typically has a situation of concern that can either be addressed, moving them into the engaged column, or ignored, moving them to completely disengaged.
 The top and the bottom of that graph are often easy to spot, but what do you do to retain and encourage those in that middle 50%?

 The first step is learning who each employee is.
 There are as many different types of employees as there are classes of recreational vehicles.
 You want to: